Close Menu

 India’s water crisis is usually discussed in terms of scarcity.
 From declining groundwater reserves and recurring droughts to growing urban demand, the focus often falls on finding new sources of water.

-But according to Rytis Kepalas, CEO of Lithuania-based AXIOMA Metering, a significant part of the challenge lies not in producing more water but in managing what is already available.
+But according to Rytis Kepalas, Head of Commerce of Lithuania-based AXIOMA Metering, a significant part of the challenge lies not in producing more water but in managing what is already available.

 Speaking during an exclusive interaction, Kepalas argued that water losses within distribution networks represent one of the biggest yet least visible problems facing utilities worldwide.